 Admission: 10 Lei

 Note: During the 'low-season' the gates to the church may be locked.
-If the gates are locked just ask for assistance at the cafe which is next to the entrance into the fortress.
+If the gates are locked just ask for assistance at the café "Complex Unglerus" located next to the entrance to the fortress.

 Restaurant, Café, WiFi: Complex Unglerus

 The village of Biertan (German: Birthalm), first mentioned in an official document in 1283, is home to one of the largest and most impressive medieval strongholds in Transylvania.